HIP-1195: Hiero hooks and an application to allowances

 (lower intrinsic gas cost).

-The hook can then proceed with arbitrary actions, including calls to other contracts, SLOAD
+The lambda can then proceed with arbitrary actions, including calls to other contracts, SLOAD

 and SSTORE